Pam Bondi: Lobbying work

 In 2019, after her final term as Florida attorney general, Bondi was hired by Ballard Partners and she began working as a registered foreign agent and lobbyist for Qatar.
 Her work with Qatar was related to anti-human-trafficking efforts in advance of the 2022 FIFA World Cup.
 She left the Qatari project in 2019 to work in a temporary position for the White House Counsel for President Trump's first impeachment proceedings.

 As a partner at Ballard Partners, she also became a lobbyist for KGL KSCC, a company incorporated in Kuwait.
 Bondi was lobbying for the Kuwaiti company to help with a case of claimed extortion.
-During her time at Ballard Partners, Bondi lobbied for GEO Group, Amazon, Uber, General Motors, the Florida Sheriffs Association and others.
+During her time at Ballard Partners, Bondi lobbied for for-profit prison operator GEO Group, Amazon, Uber, General Motors, the Florida Sheriffs Association and others.

 Trump's first impeachment proceedings

 In November 2019, she was hired by the first Trump administration to help the White House during Trump's first impeachment proceedings.
 Her position was described the following month as being to "attack the process" of the impeachment inquiry.
 On January 17, 2020, Bondi was named as part of Trump's defense team for the Senate impeachment trial.

 During the course of the impeachment trial, Bondi made allegations that former vice president Joe Biden and his son Hunter were involved in corruption in Ukraine, stemming from the younger Biden's position on the board of Burisma Holdings.
 It was also revealed that Lev Parnas, a businessman with close ties to Rudy Giuliani and Ukraine, had several meetings with Bondi in 2018 while she was the Florida attorney general, and after she left office in 2019.